cmake-js/cmake-js/README.md

 In a nutshell. *(For more complete documentation please see [the first tutorial](https://github.com/unbornchikken/cmake-js/wiki/TUTORIAL-01-Creating-a-native-module-by-using-CMake.js-and-NAN).)*

 - Install cmake-js for your module `npm install --save cmake-js`
-- Put a CMakeLists.txt file into you module root with this minimal required content:
+- Put a CMakeLists.txt file into your module root with this minimal required content:

 ```cmake
 project (your-addon-name-here)